-Dog Fouling - Dog Fouling can be seen as a major source of litter in urban areas, generates a significant amount of complaints, notwithstanding an increasing number of anti-fouling measures.
+Dog Fouling - Dog Fouling is a major source of litter in urban areas and generates a significant amount of complaints, despite increased signage, public awareness campaigns.
+It is noted that dog ownership has increased significantly in recent years.

 Illegal and Unauthorised signage - the proliferation of unauthorised signage along the public road for events, businesses etc are the cause of many complaints.
 A number of signage policies and procedure documents or County Meath are affixed at Appendix to this Plan.